- Gan cao

 Hypertension (16) (45) (57), lethargy, muscle pain, sodium retention, hypokalemia (17) (18) (19) (20) (26) (41), adrenal crisis (21), ventricular fibrillation (22), cardiac arrythmias (23), carpal tunnel syndrome (24), glycyrrhizic acid poisoning (25), leukoderma (42), and thrombocytopenia (43)have been reported following ingestion of licorice or licorice containing products.

 Diuretics: Licorice may increase the risk of hypokalemia (17) (18).

 Insulin: Licorice may increase insulin sensitivity (38) .

 Anticoagulants: Licorice may increase the metabolism and clearance of warfarin (19).

 MAO-inhibitors (MAOIs): Licorice may potentiate activity of MAOIs (37)

 P-Glycoprotein (P-gp) substrates: Licorice inhibited P-gp, resulting in increased intracellular concentration of the chemotherapy agent daunorubicin, which is a substrate of P-gp (34).

-Cytochrome P450 substrates: Glycyrrhizin, a major ingredient of licorice, induces CYP3A (39) and CYP2D6 (44), and can affect the intracellular concentration of drugs metabolized by this enzyme.
+Cytochrome P450 substrates: Glycyrrhizin, a major constituent of licorice, induces CYP3A (39) and CYP2D6 (44), and can affect the intracellular concentration of drugs metabolized by this enzyme.
 However, other constituents, like glabridin, glycycoumarin and licochalcone A from different species of licorice can inhibit these enzymes (40).